nikfio/forex_data/README.md

 A configuration file can be passed in order to group fixed parameters values.
 In repository folder clone, look for [appconfig folder](appconfig) to see the [example template file](appconfig/appconfig_template.yaml).

-At any run, the package looks for a file called `appconfig.yaml` and associates it to a variable called `APPCONFIG_FILE_YAML` so that it is simpler to use a default config file in package modules calls.

-In data managers instantiation, you can pass the configuration file but any parameter value can be overridden by explicit assignment in object instantion.
+In data managers instantiation, you can pass the YAML configuration file ending with `data_config.yaml` but any parameter value can be overridden by explicit assignment in object instantion.
 The feature will be more clear following the [examples section](#examples).

 #### ENGINE